arapulido/katacoda-scenarios/autoscaling-k8s/step7.md

 Edit the value to `true` and re-apply the manifest by executing `kubectl apply -f datadog/datadog-cluster-agent.yaml`{{execute}}

 Similar to the HPA example, we will create a WPA object that will scale our `frontend` deployment based on the p99 latency that the service experiences.
-Create a file called `frontend-wpa.yaml` by executing the following command: `touch frontend-wpa.yaml`{{execute}} Open the newly created file with the editor and copy the following content:
+Create a file called `frontend-wpa.yaml` by executing the following command: `touch k8s-manifests/frontend-wpa.yaml`{{execute}} Open the newly created file with the editor (under the `k8s-manifests` folder) and copy the following content:

 ```
 apiVersion: datadoghq.com/v1alpha1